The Jehovah’s Witnesses charged with Allowing Sexual Abuse of 11 Year Old

 Mrs Whitby is now taking legal action against the Jehovah’s Witnesses congregation and Head Office for breach of duty of care, failing to protect her, and allowing sexual abuse to occur.

-Whether it be the Jehovah’s Witnesses or some other institution, we see these stories over and over again and prosecutors need to be strong, determined and committed in taking them on.
+Whether it be the Jehovah’s Witnesses or some other institution, we see these stories over and over again, and prosecutors need to be strong, determined and committed in taking them on.

-At Koffels Solicitors & Barristers, we are well known in the legal industry for being the strongest and most successful of litigators on behalf of victims of Institutional Child Sexual Abuse.
+At Koffels Solicitors & Barristers, we are well-known in the legal industry for being the strongest and most successful litigators on behalf of victims of Institutional Child Sexual Abuse.
 Our reputation precedes us for the consistently high settlement figures against some of the most tenacious of defendants.
 Ross Koffel is held in the highest regard amongst his peers for the unique and innovative approach he has adopted in prosecuting matters of abuse.

 We are the firm that people come to where others have fallen short.